 ## User Authentication

-- **Accounts**: Optional—users can sign up to save scripts.
+- **Accounts**: Users need to sign up to execute and save scripts.

 - **Security**: We use JWT tokens to secure API endpoints.